 🏆 Best Affiliate Link Management WordPress Plugins

-I use Pretty Links Pro for the past several years and it’s the only plugin I endorse because it’s had a flawless history for me.
-I use it on every website that I have affiliate links.
-I’m actually an affiliate for Pretty Links Pro and even use their software to cloak their own affiliate link!
+I've used Pretty Links Pro for the past eight years on every website that I have affiliate links.
+I'm actually an affiliate for Pretty Links Pro and even use their software to cloak their own affiliate link!
 (The full circle of affiliate link management.)

 - Replace keywords automatically (ie: if “Siteground” is mentioned on your site or in the comments, the plugin hyperlinks the word with your affiliate link)